 - Other Experience – if relevant, briefly mention any extra-curricular activities, interests or volunteer/community work that you participated in and highlight what you gained from that experience.

 - Layout – your CV should be a maximum of 2 pages in length.
 Use an easy to read font and a simple, consistent format.
 Use bullet points to break up text.
 Place key information on the front page where it can be noticed.
 Highlight important facts, and ensure that you can back them up with examples if asked at interview.

 Writing your Application Pitch

 Your application pitch is a chance to tell us why you are the right person for the job.
-We want to know why you want to work at the Australian Consulate-General in Shenyang, why you are interested in the role, what you can offer us, and how your skills, knowledge, experience and qualifications are applicable to the role.
+We want to know why you are interested in the role, what you can offer us, and how your skills, knowledge, experience and qualifications are applicable to the role.

 Your pitch is a marketing document, promoting how you are a strong candidate for the opportunity on offer.
 This means you should:

 - Research the opportunity: read the position description, key responsibilities, and required qualifications and experience carefully; and research the department and its role.

 - Know what you have to offer that is relevant: identify your relevant skills, knowledge, experience, qualities; map your relationships with colleagues, clients, and stakeholders to identify what experience is relevant; select examples that demonstrate relevant experience using your skills and knowledge, ones that are of a level of complexity to match the position you are pitching for.

 - Make a persuasive case that what you have to offer will enable you to make a contribution, add value and deliver results.